 Enter the Authentication password and Privacy password.
 Click the search icon.

 Add New Switch Name Enter a name to label the RADIUS client.
 You can assign any name to a RADIUS client entry, use the device's SSID or IPv4/IPv6 address to avoid confusion.
 IP Address Enter the IPv4/IPv6 address of the switch.
 Make/Model Select the make/model of the switch vendor.
 The make/model selection tells PPS which dictionary of RADIUS attributes to use when communicating with this client.
 RADIUS Client Config uration IP Address Range Enter the number of IP addresses in the IP address range for the switch/WLC, starting with the address you specified for IP Address.
 You can specify a range up to a maximum of 32,768 addresses.
-Enter the RADIUS shared secret.
-A RADIUS shared secret is a case-sensitive Shared Secret password used to validate communications between PPS and switch.
+Shared Secret Enter the RADIUS shared secret.
+A RADIUS shared secret is a case-sensitive password used to validate communications between PPS and switch.
 SNMP Configuration SNMP Version Select the SNMP version (v2/v3).
-For CNIMD of and a the good community of the For SNMP v2, enter the read community string.
-For SNMPv3, enter the authentication password, privacy password and select the authentication protocol and privacy protocol.
+For CNIMD CO antenthe mond community atting For SNMP v2, enter the read community string.
+For SNMP 2, extention of the string of the strin For SNMPv3, enter the authentication password, privacy password and select the authentication protocol and privacy protocol.
 Select Use for enforcement to use the SNMP device for SNMP enforcement.